 Despite this the cathedral of Saint Peter remains the highlight of a visit to Beauvais and is a substantial gothic style building mostly dating from the 14th-16th centuries and with some interesting carvings and stained glass windows to enjoy.
 The 19th century astronomical clock is also interesting and is said to be the largest of its type in the world (it has more than 50 dials to try and understand)!
 The cloister also retains several stone arches.

 Elsewhere in Beauvais

-You can also visit the church of Saint Etienne, for its interesting mix of roman and renaissance style architecture and the attractive 16th century stained glass windows.
+You can also visit the church of Saint Etienne, to see an interesting mix of roman and renaissance style architecture and the attractive 16th century stained glass windows.
 While most of the church dates from the 16th century, there are parts of the original 12th century roman style church, and the large tower was only added in the late 17th century.

-There is also a scattering of medieval houses to be seen in streets around the cathedral and the town hall.
+There is also a scattering of medieval houses to be seen in streets around the cathedral and the town hall, for example in the Rue d'Alsace.
 A particularly interesting group of buildings is the 'maladrerie' where monks looked after the sick at 203 Rue de Paris.
 You can see the dormitory, chapel, barn and various other associated buildings.

 The classical style town hall dates from the 18th century.
 The statue in front of the Town hall is of Jeanne Hachette, a local hero who led the battle to save Beauvais from being captured during a siege by the Burgundy dukes in the middle of the 15th century.

 There is a museum in Beauvais celebrating its important historical role in the rug and carpet industry, at the 'Galerie Nationale de la Tapisserie de Beauvais'.
 The museum is found in a modern building next to the cathedral.